M450NCH00/Fashion-Trend-Analysis/README.md

 - Understanding the use of Random Forest in classification and prediction
 - Learning to plot three dimensional (3D) graphs using matplotlib module
 - Collaborating using GitHub
+- Understanding the different uses of linear regression and classification

 ## References
 - <https://www.kaggle.com/datasets/fashionworldda/fashion-trend-dataset>